 - Beginning a Life in Australia - The Beginning a Life in Australia booklet welcomes newly-arrived migrants and humanitarian entrants to Australia.
 It provides useful national, state/territory and local settlement information for migrants, humanitarian entrants, their sponsors and service providers.
 This information is available to download in English and 37 community languages.

 - Free Interpreting Service – The Free Interpreting Service is available primarily to non-English speaking Australian citizens and permanent residents communicating with approved community organisations and individual service providers.
 In addition to Australian citizens and permanent residents, private medical practitioners and pharmacies can use the Free Interpreting Service to communicate with Temporary Humanitarian Stay (subclass 449); Temporary Humanitarian Concern (subclass 786); Temporary Protection (subclass 785); and Safe Haven Enterprise (subclass 790) visa holders.

 - Free Translating Service – The Free Translating Service assists permanent residents, eligible temporary/provisional visa holders and returning Australian citizens to participate in the community by having personal documents translated into English within the first two years of their eligible visa grant date or arrival in Australia (whichever is later).

 Other Australian Government services

-Other Australian Government departments also provide services for humanitarian entrants: Australia’s Refugee and Humanitarian Program is administered by the Department of Immigration and Border Protection, the Program of Assistance for Survivors of Torture and Trauma (PASTT) is administered by the Department of Health, and the Adult Migrant English Program is administered by the Department of Education and Training.
+Other Australian Government departments also provide services for humanitarian entrants: Australia’s Refugee and Humanitarian Program is administered by the Department of Home Affairs, the Program of Assistance for Survivors of Torture and Trauma (PASTT) is administered by the Department of Health, and the Adult Migrant English Program is administered by the Department of Education and Training.